Impartial Third Parties (Mediators) in Alternative Dispute Resolution

 What Are the Standards & Duties of Impartial Third Parties?

-- A person appointed to facilitate an alternative dispute resolution procedure shall encourage and assist the parties in reaching a settlement of their dispute, but may not compel or coerce the parties to enter into a settlement agreement.
+- A person appointed to facilitate an alternative dispute resolution procedure shall encourage and assist the parties in settling their dispute, but may not compel or coerce the parties to enter into a settlement agreement.

-- Unless expressly authorized by the disclosing party, the impartial third party may not disclose to either party information given in confidence by the other and shall at all times maintain confidentiality with respect to communications relating to the subject matter of the dispute.
+- Unless expressly authorized by the disclosing party, the impartial third party may not disclose to either party information given in confidence by the other.
+It shall at all times maintain confidentiality concerning communications relating to the subject matter of the dispute.

-- Each participant and the impartial third party has a duty to report child abuse or elder abuse.
+- Each participant and the impartial third party must report child abuse or elder abuse.
 This should not be kept confidential if there is a reasonable belief that abuse has occurred.